 I will not be using Pyrex or Fire-King glass baking dishes anymore.
 One pan of exploding enchiladas is enough for me.

-click here for many personal stories similar to mine.
+You can click here for many personal stories similar to mine.
 Unfortunatly, some of these folks got hurt.

 Sunday, March 8, 2009